 Judah Mahay is a writer and activist.
-Born and raised in the rustic backwoods of Alaska while travelling the world whenever he can has provided him with a diverse perspective on life, culture, and society on a whole.
+Being born and raised in the rustic backwoods of Alaska and traveling the world has provided him with a diverse perspective on life, culture, and society.

 As a boy, he started working for his family’s jet boat business, Mahay’s Jet Boat Adventures.
 At nineteen, he obtained his 25 Ton Master’s U.S. Coast Guard Captains License and started expeditions in Alaska’s wild rivers, which brought him into the unclassifiable whitewater of Devil’s Canyon.
 Life in Alaska has filled him with a strong sense of both the beauty and horror of adventure.